Best-Selling Author and Expert Micah Solomon Addresses the Importance of Customer Experience Management and Strategy

 Here’s what he had to say.

-Register for our free CX webinar series here and join us as Micah digs in further on customer service in the experience economy.
+You can view the on-demand CX webinars here and listen as Micah digs in further on customer service in the experience economy.

 Q: Why is a customer experience strategy (CX) so important today?

 Micah Solomon: A customer experience strategy is one of the only remaining competitive advantages in today’s marketplace (along with product design and, in only a very few remaining industries, location).